davidji99/terraform-provider-herokux/docs/resources/postgres_credential.md

 Please ensure that your state file is properly secured and encrypted at rest.

 ### Resource Timeouts
 During creation and deletion, this resource checks the status of the credential.
+Additionally, for Premium, Private, and Shield databases, the provider verifies the database's Fork/Follow status prior to creating the credential.
+Credentials cannot be created on these databases if the Fork/Follow status is not set to 'Available'.

 All the aforementioned timeouts can be customized via the `timeouts.postgres_credential_create_timeout` and `timeouts.postgres_credential_delete_timeout` attributes in your `provider` block.

 For example: